Academic Program Review (APR)

 - securing and coordinating visits of outside evaluators to campus

 - assisting and supporting the Academic Program Review Committee (a sub-committee of the Committee on Academic Programs)

-- monitoring the status of action plans and their accomplishments
+- monitoring the status of action plans and their implementation

 - managing and cataloging all information related to the academic program review process

 Day to day management of the review process is undertaken by the director of academic program review, Michael Galchinsky.
 Please direct questions to email@example.com, or call 404 413-2501.